White House steps up safeguards as Trump awaits test results

 The president, according to two people close to the White House, had been reluctant to take the test for fear it would project weakness or worry.
 Trump has wanted to appear in full control during the crisis, and had expressed concerns that taking personal steps could undermine that appearance.

 But as the White House grapples with repeated exposures by Trump and multiple senior aides, it has tightened precautions.
-On Saturday, the White House announced that it is now conducting temperature checks on anyone who is in close contact with Trump and Pence, including reporters who attended the Saturday White House briefing.
+On Saturday, the White House announced that it is now conducting temperature checks on anyone who is in close contact with Trump and Pence, including reporters who attended the Saturday White House briefing and anyone entering the Oval Office.

 To that end, a representative from the White House physician’s office took the temperature of members of the media at the briefing, going around and putting the device to their heads.
 One reporter with a suspected elevated temperature was not allowed in.